alberttwong/demo-ansible/README.md

 ```

 ## Usage

+### Pick your AWS Region
+You have to pick which region to deploy your OpenShift installation.
+Specify or modify 'run.py' with the correct AWS region and corresponding AMI.

 ### Export the EC2 Credentials
 You will need to export your EC2 credentials before attempting to use the
 scripts: